skeema/skeema/doc/options.md

 **Type** | boolean
 **Restrictions** | none

-If true, `skeema pull` will normalize the format of all *.sql files to match the format shown in MySQL's `SHOW CREATE TABLE`, just like if `skeema lint` was called afterwards.
+If true, `skeema pull` will normalize the format of all *.sql files to match the canonical format shown in MySQL's `SHOW CREATE`, just like if `skeema lint` was called afterwards.
 If false, this step is skipped.

 ### password